CausticKirbyZ/SprayCannon/README.md

 * Fork the project and submit a request with your feature/fix
 * Submit a feature request through github(look at the wiki/todo list first your idea might already be there or answered)
 * If you have a new spray type you want submit a feature request or give me the web request sequence (burp files are nice).
 NOTE if its not public/you cant prove you own something i wont test password spraying unless i can spin it up in my lab
+* for new spraytypes there is a template.cr that should be easy/convienient to use to implement new auth types